Bachelor of Health Education (Honours) (Two-year Full-time / Three-year Part-time)

 A primary healthcare system is the most economically feasible and efficient approach to providing healthcare to a population with increasingly complex and chronic diseases.
 The keystone to such a system is education, both to individuals and to the community.
 Those professionals in our community poised to deliver this education precisely where it is needed are school teachers, social workers and nurses.
 Thus, training teachers, school social workers, nurses and promising health educators to provide health education is critical to establishing and developing an effective health care system in Hong Kong.

-This top-up degree programme builds on the foundations of prior training students have acquired in their certificate / diploma studies.
-It aims to prepare nurses to train-the-trainer and to conduct health education to patient / clients in hospital and community settings.
-It is also aimed at school teachers, school social workers who work closely with the students to provide basic health education and help youth resist the various attractions; as well as promising health educators for effective health education in various settings.
+This is a degree completion programme which builds on the foundations of prior learning students have acquired in their Associate Degree / Higher Diploma in health/health-related studies.
+The programme aims to prepare nurses as train-the-trainer and knowledge skills to conduct health education to patient / clients in hospital and community settings.
+The programme also aims to prepare school teachers and school social workers to work closely with students in the provision of basic health education and behaviours to resist various attractions or health compromising behaviours.
+The programme promises to prepare health educators for effective health education in various settings.

 On completion of the programme, graduates should be able to:

-- integrate knowledge, theory and practice in providing health education in various train-the-trainer programmes in school and healthcare settings for various kinds of clients – school children, teenagers, adults and patients in the community;
+- integrate knowledge, theory and practice in providing health education in various train-the-trainer programmes in school and healthcare settings for a variety of clients including school children, teenagers, adults and patients in the community;

-- diagnose health problems, plan health education strategies, convey implementation of the plan to patients, motivate them to comply, and evaluate outcomes;
+- diagnose health education problems, plan health education strategies, implement health education plans with patients; motivate patients to comply with health education, and evaluate outcomes;

 - evaluate contemporary health issues in healthcare; and

-- perceive and adapt to changes in the healthcare field, in society, and in their clients.
-They should be able to think creatively.
+- perceive and adapt to changes in the healthcare field in the global society; and in clients across the life course.
+Graduates should be able to think in innovative, creative ways to optimize health in civil society.

 This top-up degree programme requires students to complete 20 courses (each representing 3 credit points, for a total of 60 cps).
 Courses will comprise academic core courses, academic electives, honours project and health education practicum in a specified distribution.